+You can watch all of the episodes, including the ones from the just-completed 7th season, on the service.
 Be sure to check out the Star Wars: The Clone Wars feature film on Disney Plus as well.
-Plus, get ready for the final episodes of this series to drop on Disney Plus in February 2020.

 Disney acquired the rights to this series when it bought Marvel.
 This X-Men series was shown first on Fox in its original run.
 Like another show on Fox, Batman: The Animated Series, this show took itself very seriously.
 It adopted many of the great storylines from the original X-Men comics and offered serialized storylines as well.
 The success of X-Men on Fox was likely a reason why the first X-Men live-action feature film was finally given the green light a few years later.
 It’s not a stretch to say that X-Men paved the way for the current superhero boom in films and TV.

-The visuals are stunning as well, and make this show look like it could have been filmed when Star Wars: A New Hope was made back in 1977.
-It’s too early to give this show a full grade review, but we like what we see in The Mandalorian so far.
+The visuals are stunning as well and make this show look like it could have been filmed when Star Wars: A New Hope was made back in 1977.